apoll500/sld-tree-generator/readme.md

 ### Setup:
 --------------------------------------------------------------------------------

-(0) Install SWI-Prolog, if it's not allready installed.
+    0. Install SWI-Prolog, if it's not allready installed.
        See http://www.swi-prolog.org/ for more information.

-(1) Run the following to automatically download required modules/libraries.

-$ cd extern/
-$ swipl download.pl

-If the download failes, you can also manually download the file processing.js from http://processingjs.org/download/ and copy it to extern/processing/processing.js.
+    1. When you run sld-tree-generator for the first time, it will download processing.js.
+(See extern/readme.txt)

 --------------------------------------------------------------------------------
 ### Run the SLD-Generator:
 --------------------------------------------------------------------------------

-(1) Load and compile the sld-tree generator.
+    1. Load and compile the sld-tree generator.

        $ swipl sld.pl

-(2) Run SWI-Prologs built-in http-server.
+    2. Run SWI-Prologs built-in http-server.

        ?- start.

-(3) Open http://localhost:5000/sld/ in your web-browser.
+    3. Open http://localhost:5000/sld/ in your web-browser.

 Note that all the files (html, js, pde and css) served by swi-prolog will be available publicly, while requests for generating sld-trees will only work from